The Importance of Branding

 Kind of like a mixture of using bold colours and white inks, “white-out” refers to the process of printing a large block of colour but excluding the logo.

-Subtle way to add a touch of class
+A subtle way to add a touch of class

 Surprise customers upon opening

-09: Use of Kraft Cardboard
+Use of Kraft cardboard

 Organic, natural appearance

-Simple, easy to recall branding
+Simple, easy-to-recall branding

 Step and repeat designs